team-capex/big-map-archive-api-client/README.md

 - `record_metadata.json`: a JSON file that contains metadata about the record (title, authors...)
 - `scientific_data.json`: a JSON file that contains metadata and data about scientific experiments/simulations.

-## Run the "create_and_publish_records" script
+## Create and share records

-Running the script creates and publishes 2 records on the archive from the 2 folders mentioned above.
+Running the script `create_and_share_records.py` creates and shares 2 records on the archive from the 2 folders mentioned above.
 Note that, while the files `record_metadata.json` are used for filling in the metadata section of the upload forms, the other files are simply attached to the records.

 You can run the upload script using the `python` command:

 ```
-python create_and_publish_records.py
+python create_and_share_records.py
 ```

-If the execution terminates successfully, you should be able to access the newly-published records from your web browser: https://archive.big-map.eu/search.
+If the execution terminates successfully, you should be able to [access the newly-shared records](https://big-map-archive-demo.materialscloud.org/search).

 Running the script also generates a file named `records_links.json` in the `records` folder.
 This file stores URLs for the newly-created records.
 It can be used to act on these records via the API (e.g., to update a record).

+## Support

-Please let us know if you have any questions or comments at [big-map-archive@materialscloud.org](big-map-archive@materialscloud.org).
+If you have any comments or questions, please send your emails to big-map-archive@materialscloud.org.

+## Issues

+If you find a bug, please create an issue directly into [GitHub](https://github.com/materialscloud-org/big-map-archive-api-examples/issues).
+If possible, give enough details so that the BIG-MAP Archive team is able to reproduce the encountered problem.
+Thank you!

+## Acknowledgements

+This project has received funding from the European Union’s [Horizon 2020 research and innovation programme](https://ec.europa.eu/programmes/horizon2020/en) under grant agreement [No 957189](https://cordis.europa.eu/project/id/957189).
+The project is part of BATTERY 2030+, the large-scale European research initiative for inventing the sustainable batteries of the future.